GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 Create a virtual machine for each project?

-(virtualbox, vmware, ...)
+(e.g. virtualbox, vmware, ...)

 ---

-Several gigabytes in size, so not possible to add to version control (for example git repository).
+Virtual machines are several gigabytes in size, so they can't be added to version control (e.g. a git repository).

 ---

-* I don't want to figure out which tools I need.
-The project should provide a list. ⛔️
+* I don't want to figure out which tools I need &mdash; the project should provide a list. ⛔️
-* I don't want to install the tools system wide to avoid conflicts with other versions for other projects. ✅
+* I don't want to install the tools system-wide to avoid version conflicts. ✅

 ---